Skip to main content Skip to navigation

 Develop alternative sources of heat and power

-Although 100% of our purchased electricity comes from renewable sources already, we have a responsibility to utilise our land on campus to generate as much low-cost renewable energy as we can ourselves.
-We will also be accessing thermal energy beneath our feet for a low carbon heat supply for our heat network.
-While our combined heat and power (CHP) engines were the low-carbon option when they were installed, technology has moved on, and we want to make sure that we’re doing everything we can to generate and use clean energy on our campus.
+Although 100% of our purchased electricity comes from renewable sources already, we have a responsibility to utilise our campus to generate as much low-cost renewable energy as we can ourselves.
+We will also be accessing thermal energy from our surroundings for a low carbon heat supply for our heat network.
+While our combined heat and power (CHP) engines were the low-carbon option when they were installed, technology has moved on, and we want to make sure that we are doing everything we can to generate and use clean energy on our campus.

-In August 2023 the gas-fired CHP engines in the Main Energy Centre were de-prioritised, and it is expected that this will provide a saving of circa 2,500 tonnes of annual scope 1 carbon emissions, equivalent to a petrol car driving around the earth more than 400 times.
+In August 2023 the gas-fired CHP engines in the Main Energy Centre were de-prioritised, and this is resulting in significant reductions of annual scope 1 carbon emissions, equivalent to a petrol car driving around the earth more than four hundred times.

 Case Study 2: Solar PV